Towards $\mathcal{N}=2$ superconformal higher-spin theory: Isotwistor conformal supercurrents

-Now, by making use of the polar hypermultiplet described in the previous subsection, we will compute the off-shell extensions of \eqref{HMSC}, which we denote $\cJ^{\a(s)\ad(s)}$.
-We postulate that they are real primary isotwistor superfields of dimension $s+2$
+Now, we present off-shell extensions, $\cJ^{\a(s)\ad(s)}$, of the conserved supercurrents \eqref{HMSC}, which are constructed in terms of the off-shell polar hypermultiplet.
+We postulate that: (i) $\cJ^{\a(s)\ad(s)}$ is a real primary isotwistor superfield of dimension $s+2$